Starting your property portfolio

 1. Researching your property portfolio

-Before starting your property portfolio you need to do some thorough research, so that you can clearly plan out your property investment strategy.
+Before you start a property portfolio you need to do some thorough research, so that you can clearly plan out your property investment strategy.
 You will need to research; what areas you would need to invest in to get the best returns, what kind of tenants you would want and how you would manage your properties – whether you manage them yourself or you enlist a management company.
 If you’re purchasing an off-plan property, you will need to learn about the procedures and risks that comes with buying a property before it is built to ensure that you’re in a position to make that type of investment.

 If you’re abroad and you’re looking to start your portfolio in the UK, you will also need to familiarise yourself with UK taxes and legislation when it comes to buying property.
 Lack of research could mean that you won’t get the most out of your property portfolio, so it’s vital that you do your research properly before viewing any properties.